1971 Tour de France: Pyrenees

 The first leg of stage 16 was the last with mountain climbing, first crossing the second-category Col de Peyresourde and Col d'Aspin, followed by the higher first-category Col du Tourmalet and Col d'Aubisque, before a short descent to the finish at the Gourette ski resort.
 Merckx injured his right knee following two falls on the Menté, and had been sleep-deprived for the two nights since.
-He attacked on the descent of the d'Aspin, followed by Van Impe, and by the bottom the two leaders held a 40-second margin over the peloton.
+He attacked on the descent of the Col d'Aspin, followed by Van Impe, and by the bottom the two leaders held a 40-second margin over the peloton.
 Zoetemelk bridged across to the pair on the early portions of the Tourmalet.
 Van Impe escaped a kilometre from the summit, where he held a lead of 1:10 minutes, but Merckx and Zoetemelk worked together into the prevailing headwind on the descent and caught him at the bottom.
-The three leaders then slowed, and they were joined by several others on the d'Aubisque, where another storm awaited the race.
+The three leaders then slowed, and they were joined by several others on the Col d'Aubisque, where another storm awaited the race.
 Merckx defended the solitary attack of Van Impe on the climb.
 A local to area, Bernard Labourdette, took the victory on Bastille Day, summiting with a two-minute advantage and soloing to Gourette.
 Labourdette, a teammate of Ocaña, afterwards said: "This is the stage that Luis Ocaña should and would have won."
 Merckx lead the others over the finish.